The Best Extracurricular Activities For College

 Colleges are indeed worried about well-roundedness.
 In putting together a freshman class they are looking for individuals who excel in sports, music, theater, entrepreneurship, volunteer work, foreign language, poetry, debate, etc. However, they aren’t looking for all of these talents to be wrapped-up in one human body.
 Rather, the core of their institutional desire is for collective well-roundedness to promote a healthy and diverse campus environment.
-In other words, they want an eclectic and balanced student body, comprised of individuals possessing one or two areas of high aptitude and zeal.
+In other words, they want an eclectic and balanced student body, composed of individuals possessing one or two areas of high aptitude and zeal.

 So, all of you ambitious 9th and 10th graders—please halt your plans to lug your bassoon, Latin textbook, and robotics kit to your JV baseball game so you can you cram in extra activities during any idle time in the dugout.
 Becoming the ultimate Renaissance man/woman is not actually a prerequisite for college admission.

 Let’s discuss how a typical freshman should approach planning their extracurricular pathway.
 To begin, it’s important to note that colleges, even Ivy League schools, do not expect you to be a finished product the moment you set foot in high school.
 Sure, there are prodigies and savants out there who have been playing the cello since infancy or destined for the U.S. National team since the first day of pee wee soccer but most of us lack such early-formed destinies.

 Our advice for 9th and the first half of 10th grade is simple.
 Explore your options, try things out that sound interesting, and discover your passion(s).

 Some applicants feel like quitting an activity amounts to a “sunk cost,” and should be avoided.
-This is a mental trap that needs to be avoided.
-Gutting-out activities in which you have little interest will get you nowhere in the long-run and will, in effect, actually waste valuable time you could be devoting to something you love.
+This is the wrong mentality.
+Gutting-out activities in which you have little interest will get you nowhere in the long-run.
+In fact, this will actually waste valuable time you could be devoting to something you love.